London Heat Map

 The calculator's estimates include the impact of a decarbonising the electrical grid over time, based on projections by the Department for Energy and Climate Change, as well as the Government's Standard Assessment Procedure (SAP).

-Borough Heat Maps Data
+Borough Heat Maps Data and Reports (2012)

 - Heat Load for all boroughs